dalu93/SwiftHelpSet/README.md

 ## Array

-Use the method `get(at index: Int) -> Element?` on the array to secure get the element at index.
+Use the method `get(at index: Int) -> Element?` on the array to get the element at index.
 Added also the method `remove<T: Equatable>(object: T) -> Int?` that removes an equatable object from the array and returns the position if it was found

 ## String

-New properties to get simply more info about the string: `isEmail`, `isPhoneNumber`, `isBlank`, `lenght` and even `localized` that returns the localized string for the key
+New properties to simply get more info about the string: `isEmail`, `isPhoneNumber`, `isBlank`, `lenght` and even `localized` that returns the localized string for the key

 ## Int